-- (a) At least 15 calendar days prior to commencing any chimney-construction operation using the conditions specified herein, the employers must notify the OSHA Area Office nearest to the worksite of the operation, including the location of the operation and the date that the operation will commence. - (b) Each employer must inform OSHA national headquarters as soon as it has knowledge that it will: - (i) Cease to do business; or - (ii) Transfer the activities covered by this permanent variance to a successor company.
+- (b) Prohibit any worker from entering the safety zone except to access a personnel- or material-transport device, and then only when the device is at the bottom landing and not in operation (i.e., when the drive components of the hoist machine are disengaged and the braking mechanism is properly applied). - 4.
+OSHA notification.
+The employers should: - (a) At least 15 calendar days prior to commencing any chimney construction operation using the conditions specified herein, notify the OSHA Area Office nearest to the worksite, or the appropriate State-Plan Office, of the operation, including the location of the operation and the date the operation will commence; - (b) Inform OSHA national headquarters as soon as it has knowledge that it will: - (i) Cease to do business; or - (ii) Transfer the activities covered by this permanent variance to a successor company.

-VII.
+IX.
 Authority and Signature